shirok/Gauche-tk/README.md

 ## Graceful termination

-Since the Tk part (wish command) is a separate process from Gauche, it is possible that the Tk process remains after Gauche process terminates.
+Since the Tk part (wish command) is a separate process from Gauche, it is possible that the Tk process remains after the Gauche process terminates.
 Calling `tk-shutdown` terminates the Tk process.
 One way to ensure termination of Tk process is to set `exit-handler` in your application, e.g.: